Philip Morris International: Uruguay

-In 2010, the company lobbied against Uruguay's strong anti-smoking laws and filed a complaint against the country (Philip Morris v.
+In 2010, the company lobbied against Uruguay's strong anti-smoking laws introducing plain tobacco packaging and filed a complaint against the country (Philip Morris v.
 Uruguay) under the Switzerland-Uruguay bilateral investment treaty.
+The company spent $24 million on opposing the Uruguayan regulations.
 On 8 July 2016, the International Centre for Settlement of Investment Disputes ruled in favour of Uruguay.

 United Kingdom

 In August 2014, the company foreshadowed legal action against the Government of the United Kingdom if it went ahead with plans to introduce plain packaging.
 In a submission to the government, Philip Morris International said it would seek compensation running into "billions of pounds," if the proposed legislation went ahead.

 In 2018, an advertising campaign was criticized as hypocritical for urging smokers to quit while promoting other products such as heated tobacco.